yash-sharma1/docs-site/docs/index.md

 - [Binance Chain Governance](governance.md): about proposal, vote, and join as a validator.

-- [Disaster Recovery and Emergency](recovery.md): what are the disaster and emergency cases

 ## Acknowledgement
 Thanks to the [community, our partners and supporters](acknowledgement.md).